Belair, South Australia: Later development

 Belair was the location of the first facility for the treatment of alcoholism in South Australia, at the Belair Home for Inebriates.
 The retreat was partially funded by the government and opened in 1877.
-The building was renamed Hope Lodge in 1893 and operated as a training center for missionaries until 1907.
+The building was renamed Hope Lodge in 1893 and operated as a training centre for missionaries until 1907, and is now part of the St. Johns Senior School campus.
 Belair was also home to multiple sanatoriums for people suffering from tuberculosis.
 Kalyra Consumptive Home was incorporated in December 1894 by the James Brown Memorial Trust, with its first patients admitted in February or March 1895.
 Another sanatorium called Nunyara Tuberculosis Sanatorium was opened in 1902 by Dr Arthur Gault, which operated until his death in 1917.

 In 1915, quarries were opened at Sleep's Hill at the western end of Belair by Burt and Timms, who were contracted to build houses and roads in the nearby suburb of Colonel Light Gardens.
 Adelaide Quarries Ltd was formed in 1919 to better exploit the quarries, and by the 1950s the total production in the quarries had reached 7 million tonnes.

 In the 1920s, the Belair Progress Association was established to advocate for the development of Belair.
 They made efforts to stop blasting in nearby quarries and pushed the district council to repair Belair's roads.
 They also lobbied for Windy Point (then called Observation Point) to be set aside as a reserve, which led to the District Council of Mitcham acquiring the land in 1930.
 At this time, Belair was still a small country town with a population under 200.
 The population did not begin to grow until the late 1930s, when the population increased from 165 to 398 in three years up to 1940.

 Geography

-Belair is located 10 km south of Adelaide's city center.
+Belair is located 10 km south of Adelaide's city centre.
 The suburb includes residential areas, but the majority of suburb's area of 14.58 km2 is taken up by Belair National Park, which has an area of 8.35 km2.
 To the north, the suburb is bounded by the neighbouring suburbs of Lynton and Torrens Park, Randell Park in Mitcham, and the localities of Brown Hill Creek and Crafers West.
 To the east it is bounded by Sheoak Road and the eastern edge of Belair National Park.
 To the south it is bounded by Upper Sturt Road.
 To the west it is bounded by Laffers Road, Gratton Street, Neate Avenue, Gum Grove, Watiparinga Reserve, and the Belair railway line.